dsseara/dsseara.github.io/_pages/philosophy.md

 ### Mentorship & Growth

+We promote a growth mindset for all group members.
 We invest in the professional and personal development of all group members.
 We provide opportunities for independent research and leadership.
 We regularly attend conferences, workshops, and seminars, and share what we learn with the group.
 We encourage intellectual risk-taking and learning from failure.

 ### Collaborative Environment